tlspuffin/tlspuffin/docs/troubleshooting.md

 Either your corpus directory is empty or no testcase from `corpus` is interesting.
 You can try to add a TimeoutFeedback and return `ExitKind::Timeout` from the harness to make the testcase `is_interresting`.

+## Fuzzing is very slow

+* Watch the size of your corpus.
+Is it exploding very fast?
+If yes, then maybe too many runs are "interesting".
+  This means that a lot of inputs will be added to the corpus, which increases for example the serialization overhead.